-Justification is when a person -has been saved- from all past sins when he asks and accepts God’s forgiveness by faith.
-This is an instant experience “Therefore we conclude that a man is justified by faith without the deeds of the law” (Romans 3:28).
+It is when a person -has been saved- from all past sins when he asks and accepts God’s forgiveness by faith.
+This is an instant experience.
+“Therefore we conclude that a man is justified by faith without the deeds of the law” (Romans 3:28).

-Sanctification takes place when a person holds to Christ daily (by study of the Word and prayer.
+Sanctification takes place when a person holds to Christ daily by study of the Word and prayer.
 “For it is sanctified by the word of God and prayer” (1 Timothy 4:5).
 Thus, the believer cooperates with God’s power.
 The Christian will allow the Lord to do His will in his life.
-The only way we stop this process is to cut ourselves off deliberately and disconnect ourselves from the Lord.
+The only way he stops this process is to cut himself off deliberately and disconnects himself from the Lord.
 Sanctification is synonymous with the doctrine of “imparted righteousness.”

-Glorification is when a person -shall be saved- from the presence of sin when Christ comes again “When he shall come to be glorified in his saints, and to be admired in all them that believe (because our testimony among you was believed) in that day” (2 Thessalonians 1:10).
+It is when a person -shall be saved- from the presence of sin when Christ comes again.
+“When he shall come to be glorified in his saints, and to be admired in all them that believe (because our testimony among you was believed) in that day” (2 Thessalonians 1:10).

-One can properly speak of salvation in three tenses – past, present, and future.
-He can say, “I have been saved” when he gives his life to the Lord, “I am being saved” as he is walking daily with the Lord; and “I shall be saved” when he reaches the promised land.
+Therefore, the Christian can properly speak of salvation in three tenses – past, present, and future.
+He can say, “I have been saved” when he gives his life to the Lord, “I am being saved” as he is walking daily with the Lord.
+And “I shall be saved” when he reaches the eternal promised land.

 In His service,